 Who Does This?

-Millions of people around the world live in modest sized homes which has long been the norm.
+Millions of people around the world live in modestly sized homes which have long been the norm.
 For example in Europe where most people live in flats.
 Here in North America, the industry has been underway for several years; some suggesting that it gained ground in the US after the 2008 financial crises.